-I work at the Samsung Artificial Intelligence Center, Samsung Reserach America as a Senior Director.
-In my present role I lead the large-scale evaluation and analysis setup for Samsung AI services.
+Since 2018 I have been working at Samsung Research America as a Senior Director.
+In my present role I lead the large-scale evaluation, metrics and data analysis for Samsung's Bixby voice assistant.
+I also lead an AI team that conducts research in deep learning and generative AI.

-Until Aug 2018, I was a Principal Applied Scientist at Microsoft's Bing R&D Division where I work on data modeling and machine learning problems in Web Search.
-Currently my work is focussed on online user experience metrics and visualization.
-Since joining Bing in 2009, some of the web search projects I responsible for prototyping and shipping are: machine-learned ranking and placement of vertical search results on the SERP; crawling policy that uses a machine-learned selection algorithm; index-based conflation of knolwedge in Bing Satori knowledge base; language-independent document quality classifiers; and as the Spam Dev Lead, I scaled out the spam removal process by establishing a ML+Editor-in-the-Loop process, introduced a modular ML-centric architecture for rapid model development and deployment, and contained spam attacks.
+From 2009 until Aug 2018, I was a Principal Applied Scientist at Microsoft's Bing R&D Division where I worked on data modeling and machine learning problems in Web Search. ently my work is focussed on online user experience metrics and visualization.
+Since joining Bing, some of the web search projects I responsible for prototyping and shipping were: machine-learned ranking and placement of vertical search results on the SERP; crawling policy that uses a machine-learned selection algorithm; index-based conflation of knolwedge in Bing Satori knowledge base; language-independent document quality classifiers; as the Spam Dev Lead, I scaled out the spam removal process by establishing a ML+Editor-in-the-Loop process, introduced a modular ML-centric architecture for rapid model development and deployment, and contained spam attacks; user exprience metrics and visualization for search.

 Prior to joining Microsoft, I was a Principal Scientist at the Yahoo!
 Labs from June 2007 to July 2009.
 At Yahoo!
 I was responsible for proposing and prototyping the machine-learned algorithm for web summarization (aka snippets/captions), and I was the Tech lead of the team that productized the ML summarization framework.
 The summarizer served over 3 billion queries per month in the US market and was deployed in various international markets.